section-engineering-education/engineering-education/content/articles/garbage-collection-in-csharp-dotnet-framework/index.md

 - [Stand out advantages of Garbage Collection](#stand-out-advantages-of-garbage-collection)

 ### Overview on garbage collection
 In a .Net model, memory management is usually automated through the help of Garbage collection.
 A stack storage space is assigned only when a runtime class object is generated.
-Whenever the software completes all the activities connected with the thing, the Memory linked to it will not be helpful as it will not be utilized.
+Whenever the software completes all the activities connected with the thing, the memory linked to it will not be helpful as it will not be utilized.

 Memory space that is not required is freed up with the help of garbage collection, which makes it worthwhile to use.
-In-built scripting engine, the `Optimization Engine` found in the managed heap, is always used in garbage collection.
+The in-built scripting engine, `Optimization Engine` found in the managed heap, is always used in garbage collection.
 When at least one of several conditions is met, garbage collection occurs.

 The following are the circumstances:
 - When the primary storage becomes limited, garbage collection becomes useful.